shadowbq/matrix.dot.files/docs/README.styles.md

 I prefer shell scripts that don't require python, ruby, node, etc.

+I agree with many concepts in https://google.github.io/styleguide/shell.xml but not all.

 ## Binaries

 Binaries (x86/i386/arm/arm7/ELF/Mach-O/PE32) need to be build on the target system, so I don't use them.